Key Takeaways

 What is Dialpad?

-Dialpad has an interesting origin story: its founder, Craig Walker, previously built GrandCentral — a VoIP product Google acquired and turned into Google Voice.
+Dialpad has an interesting origin story.
+Its founder, Craig Walker, previously built GrandCentral, a VoIP product Google acquired and turned into Google Voice.
 Walker started Dialpad in 2011, initially inside Google as an entrepreneur in residence.
-What sets Dialpad apart today is that it built its own AI model back in 2018 — years before most business phone systems started treating AI as more than a buzzword.
-That head start is reflected in the product: AI call summaries, live coaching, call scoring, and a support agent are all included in the base plan, with no separate AI subscription required.
+What sets Dialpad apart today is that it built its own AI model back in 2018, years before most business phone systems started treating AI as more than a buzzword.
+That head start shows in the product.
+AI call summaries, live coaching, call scoring, and an AI support agent are all included in the base plan, with no separate AI subscription.

 Why Dialpad is a good choice

 The AI-inclusive pricing is genuinely differentiated.
-At $27/user/month, you get call summaries, live coaching, and a CRM integration — functionality that would cost significantly more on RingCentral or Nextiva once you factor in add-ons.
-Dialpad also supports 50+ countries for local numbers and integrates with Salesforce, HubSpot, Microsoft Dynamics, Zoho, and Copper.
-The tool is generally praised for ease of use, and the mobile app gets 4.6/5 on the App Store.
+At $27/user/month, or $15/user/month on annual billing, you get call summaries, live coaching, and CRM integrations, functionality that would cost significantly more on RingCentral or Nextiva once add-ons are stacked on top.
+That annual rate makes Dialpad the cheapest way on this list to get AI summaries and CRM sync in the same plan.
+Dialpad also supports local numbers in 50+ countries and integrates with Salesforce, HubSpot, Outreach, Microsoft Dynamics, Zoho, and Copper.
+AI features work in nine languages.
+The tool is generally praised for ease of use, and the mobile app scores 4.6/5 on the App Store.

-The downsides are real, though.
-Call quality inconsistencies appear in reviews more often than they should for a primary business phone system.
+The downsides are real.
+Call quality inconsistencies appear in reviews more often than they should for a primary business phone system, and the Play Store rating of 3.2/5 across 3,350 reviews tells a rougher story than the iOS one.
 Support response times draw regular criticism.
-The SMS approval process is reportedly slow and bumpy.
-And while Dialpad's AI features are solid for summarization and coaching, it doesn't offer the same integration depth as Allo or Aircall in terms of syncing full transcripts to CRM records.
-If you're comparing options, our guide to Dialpad alternatives is worth a read.
+The SMS approval process is reportedly slow.
+And while Dialpad's AI is solid for summarization and coaching, it does not match Allo or Aircall for syncing full transcripts into CRM records.
+Note too that Dialpad Sell, the sales-focused product, is priced separately and starts at $49/user/month, or $39 annually, which is where teams that want a power dialer end up.
+If you are comparing options, our guide to Dialpad alternatives is worth a read.

 Dialpad Pricing

-• Standard — $27/user/month: Unlimited calling (your country + US/Canada), local number, call recording, CRM integrations, AI call summaries — up to 3 departments.
+- Standard, $27/user/month, or $15/user/month billed annually: unlimited calling in your country plus the US and Canada, local number, call forwarding, call recording, CRM integrations, AI call summaries, up to 3 departments.

 Demo Video of Dialpad